-Journalists who cover the arts and culture — the slipperiest round in journalism that might include everything from high art to gardening -- operate quite differently to their main-room colleagues.
+Journalists who cover the arts and culture -- the slipperiest round in journalism that might include everything from high art to gardening -- operate quite differently to their main-room colleagues.
 Very little has been said about this but a few UK studies have broken the seal on it and offer some insights.

 ) suggests that arts journalists subscribe to a completely different idea of "the public" to the political entity that informs the notion of the fourth estate.
 Instead, they "imagined a cultural public, enlightened by the therapeutic powers of the arts communicated through passionate and involved journalism".
 Instead of seeking out truths that vested interests may be hiding -- the supposed raison d’etre

 advocacy that is considered proper practice in coverage of the arts, something that flies in the face of the cool impartiality of the fourth estate.
 Another UK study of music journalists

 So perhaps arts journalists and arts PR practitioners have become so intertwined because they share some of the same objectives.
 A journalist who passionately communicates the ideas that go into the creation of an artwork is, at the same time, fulfilling journalistic and public relations functions.

 The risks of the symbiotic relationship between arts journalists and arts PR people may be less to do with journalistic ethics and more to do with homogenised content.
 When the sections and features of Fairfax’s broadsheets are centralised nationally

 A more interesting issue is not simply the use of PR in arts journalism, which it seems can be compatible with good arts coverage.
 But rather, changes in the way arts are being presented.

 about the state of arts journalism is the amount of "bite-sized" coverage given over to colourful double-page spreads of editorial picks, daily top 10s and what’s on columns.

 of US arts journalism conducted between 1998 and 2003 reported similar trends, showing that while arts features in the content sample had dropped by 5% over five years, the space given to bite-sized formats such as arts listings had risen by 7%.

 was made up of this kind of "capsule" coverage where events are covered in less than 100 or even 50 words.
 Some people don’t call this type of thing journalism.
 But you only have to open the paper on the weekend to see how many of arts these little nuggets journalists are being asked to spit out in the name of arts coverage.

 arts journalism.
 That is, running dates, venue and ticketing information, and promotional images cease to be a compatible function of arts PR within

 There seems to be a reconfiguring of values here as to what we want to know about the arts.
 It’s not their critical value and redemptive power, it’s simply when, where and how much?
 A connection might be made here between this and broader cultural shifts that have seen the arts become a popular and trendy inner-city leisure activity.